Oliver Travel Trailers

 What is a solar eclipse?

-A solar eclipse occurs when the moon passes between the Earth and the sun, blocking all or part of the sun’s light from reaching the Earth.
-This can result in a temporary darkening of the sky, known as an eclipse.
-Depending on the alignment of the Earth, moon, and sun, there are several types of solar eclipses, including total, partial, and annular.
+A solar eclipse occurs when the moon moves between the Earth and the sun.
+This blocks some or all of the sun’s light from reaching the Earth, temporarily darkening the sky.
+There are different types of solar eclipses, depending on the positions of the Earth, moon, and sun.

 How do I get campground reservations for the 2024 eclipse?